- Study Abroad

 that a firm grasp over English is mandatory.
 The preferred English

-language test for getting a visa is IELTS, though you will be able to
+language test for getting a visa is IELTS.

 students from outside the UK or EU need to apply for a student visa.